-WHAT IS LARGE GROUP INSTRUCTION?
+WHAT IS LARGE GROUP?
 Large groups are classes that range in size from 30 to 300+ students.
-They typically meet once a week in courses that use them.
+They typically meet once a week.
 Large group activities include the use of guest speakers, testing, lecture, videos and other technology.

 WHAT IS SMALL GROUP?
 The small group is made up of 12 to 30 students.
 The purpose of the small group is to provide an opportunity for students to develop communication skills, analytical powers and judgment.
 Small group discussions are an important aspect of most courses.